 C402.5.1.2 Building test.
-The completed building shall be tested and the air leakage rate of the building-envelope shall not exceed 0.25 cfm/ft2 at a pressure differential of 0.3 inches water gauge (2.0 L/s × m2 at 75 Pa) at the upper 95 percent confidence interval in accordance with ASTM E 779 or an equivalent method approved by the code official.
-A report that includes the tested surface area, floor area, air by volume, stories above grade, and leakage rates shall be submitted to the building owner and the code official.
-If the tested rate exceeds that defined here by up to 0.15 cfm/ft2, a visual inspection of the air barrier shall be conducted and any leaks noted shall be sealed to the extent practicable.
+The completed building shall be tested and the air leakage rate of the buildingonvolope shall not exceed 0.25 cfm/ft2 at a pressure differential of 0.3 inches water gauge (2.0 L/s × m2 at 75 Pa) at the upper 95 percent confidence interval in accordance with ASTM E 779 or an equivalent method approved by the code official.
+A report that includes the tested surface area, floor area, air by volume,stories above grade, and leakage rates shall be submitted to the building owner and the code official.
+If thetested rate exceeds that defined here by up to 0.15 cfm/ft2, a visual inspection of the air barrier shall beconducted and any leaks noted shall be sealed to the extent practicable.
 An additional report identifying the corrective actions taken to seal air leaks shall be submitted to the building owner and the Code Official and any further requirement to meet the leakage air rate will be waived.
 If the tested rate exceeds 0.40 cfm/ft2, corrective actions must be made and the test completed again.
-A test above 0.40 cfm/ft2 will not be accented.
+A test above 0.40 cfm/ft2 will not be accepted.

-- Test shall be accomplished using either (1) both pressurization and depressurization or (2) pressurization alone, but not depressurization alone.
+- 1. Test shall be accomplished using either (1) both pressurization and depressurization or (2) pressurization alone, but not depressurization alone.
 The test results shall be plotted against the correct P for pressurization in accordance with Section 9.4 of ASTM E779. - The test pressure range shall be from 25 Pa to 80 Pa per Section 8.10 of ASTM E779, but the upper limit shall not be less than 50 Pa, and the difference between the upper and lower limit shall not be less than 25 Pa. - 3.
 If the pressure exponent n is less than 0.45 or greater than 0.85 per Section 9.6.4 of ASTM E779, the test shall be rerun with additional readings over a longer time interval.

-C402.5.2-Reserved.
-Dwelling and sleeping unit enclosure testing.
-The building thermal envelope shall be tested in accordance with ASTM E779, ANSI/RESNET/ICC 380, ASTM E1827 or an equivalent method approved by the code official.
-The measured air leakage shall not exceed 0.25 cfm/ft2 (1.5 L/s m2) of the testing unit enclosure area at a pressure differential of 0.2 inch water gauge (50 Pa).
-Where multiple dwelling units or sleeping units or other occupiable conditioned spaces are contained within one building thermal envelope, each unit shall be considered an individual testing unit, and the building air leakage shall be the weighted average of all testing unit results, weighted by each testing unit's enclosure area.
+C402.5.2 Reserved.
+Enclosure testing for dwelling and sleeping unit accessed directly from the outdoors.
+For dwelling units accessed directly from outdoors, the building thermal envelope shall be tested in accordance with ASTM E779, ANSI/RESNET/ICC 380, ASTM E1827 or an equivalent method approved by the code official.
+The measured air leakage shall not exceed 0.25 cfm/ft2 (1.27 L/s m2) of the testing unit enclosure area at a pressure differential of 0.2 inch water gauge (50 Pa).
+Where multiple dwelling units or sleeping units or other occupiable conditioned spaces are contained within one building thermal envelope and are accessed directly from the outdoors, each unit shall be considered an individual testing unit, and the building air leakage shall be the weighted average of all testing unit results, weighted by each testing unit's enclosure area.
 Units shall be tested separately with an unguarded blower door test as follows: